kayswat/kayswat/README.md

-- 👋 Hi, I’m @kayswat
+- 👋 Hi, I am @kayswat
-- 👀 I’m interested in back end dev
-- 🌱 I’m currently learning node.js with i4g
+- 👀 I am a Junior FrontEnd Dev
-- 📫 How to reach me kazeemtoheeb@gmail.com
+- 📫 You can reach me on kazeemtoheeb@gmail.com

 <!---
 kayswat/kayswat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.